Quinn Architects

 01/02

-On the ground floor we designed a coffee shop that put the making of specialist coffee at the heart of the design, under a new fully openable sash window to the street.
-We used Cherry fruit wood to add richness and warmth combined with polished concrete floors and counters.
+On the ground floor, we placed the coffee-making process at the centre of the design, beneath a fully openable street-facing sash window.
+Cherry wood adds warmth and texture, balanced by polished concrete floors and counters.

 01/03